Ciamis Regency: Administrative districts

 Prior to the separation of Pangandaran Regency as a separate regency, there were 36 districts (kecamatan) within Ciamis Regency.
 Six of these districts (Baregbeg, Lumbung, Mangunjaya, Purwadadi, Sindangkasih and Sukamantri) had been created between the censuses of 2000 and 2010.

 Following the separation of ten districts (Cigugur, Cijulang, Cimerak, Kalipucang, Langkaplancar, Mangunjaya, Padaherang, Pangandaran, Parigi and Sidamulih) to form the new Pangandaran Regency, the remaining Ciamis Regency was divided into 26 districts (kecamatan), but an additional district (Banjaranyar) was subsequently created by splitting of Banjarsari District.
-The 27 districts are tabulated below with their areas and their 2010 and 2020 census populations, together with the official estimates as at mid 2024.
+The 27 districts are tabulated below with their areas and their 2010 and 2020 census populations, together with the official estimates as of mid 2025.
 Every district is named after the town which is its administrative centre.
 The table also includes the number of villages in each district (totaling 258 rural desa and 7 urban kelurahan - the latter all in Ciamis Town District), and its post code.

-The first seven of the districts listed below, with a combined area of 483.46 km^{2} and 320,099 inhabitants in mid 2024, lie to the south and west of Banjar city, whose area (not being administered by the regency) nearly separates these southern districts geographically from the rest of the regency to the north.
+The first seven of the districts listed below, with a combined area of 483.46 km^{2} and 315,420 inhabitants in mid 2024, lie to the south and west of Banjar city, whose area (not being administered by the regency) nearly separates these southern districts geographically from the rest of the regency to the north.